Jewish Dishes We Miss

 Over the past 60 years, however, many of these classics have faded to near extinction — the victims of changing tastes and our current preoccupation with healthy, low-cholesterol eating.
 From a nutritional perspective, of course, there is no justification for keeping foods heavy in saturated fats at the center of our diets.
 But when savored on occasion and with reverence, these Old World foods arguably nourish our souls.

-On that note, here is the Top 10, guided by your responses.
+On that note, here is the Top 10, guided by their responses.
 Of course, the only way to ensure that these treasured tastes survive is to cook and eat them — so read on, then dig in.

 Schmaltz (Rendered poultry fat)